Basic Reference on the Web

 City-Data.com: Extensive statistics about cities in the U.S., including real estate prices and trends, home value estimator, satellite photos, Census figures (race, income, ancestries, education, employment...), geographical data, state profiles, crime data, registered sex offenders, cost of living, housing, religions, businesses, birthplaces of famous people, political contributions, city government finances and employment, weather, hospitals, schools, libraries, houses, airports, radio and TV stations, etc.

 Selected Historical Decennial Census Population and Housing Counts: From 1790 to 2000.
 Says "population and housing", but includes journey to work, educational attainment, etc.

 Statistical Abstract of the United States: Full-text of popular statistical tables in PDF format.
 Opening screen lists contents by subject.
 Now published by ProQuest and Bernan.

 UNdata: Opened in February 2008, UNdata provides 32 databases with more than 60 million datapoints reflecting the sixty-plus years of data collection from the 192 member States.
 Primarily keyword searching (note: uses British English), and includes table manipulations, data preview, and advanced downloading options, and represents more than 95% of the world's merchandise trade.
 Themes include: agriculture, education, employment, energy, environment, health, human development, industry, information and communication technology, national accounts, tourism and trade.
 Available search bar for your browser, iframe for your website and an API version; connect via Facebook and Twitter.

-US Bureau of Labor Statistics: Links to principal federal statistical agencies, plus statistical agencies from other countries.
+US Bureau of Labor Statistics: Links to principal federal statistical agencies - not just labor-related - plus statistical agencies from other countries.